Homemade Thin Mints (Vegan, Gluten Free)

 - ¼ cup maple syrup

-- 2 tbsp refined coconut oil, melted
+- 2 tablespoons refined coconut oil, melted

-- ¾ tsp peppermint extract
+- ¾ teaspoon peppermint extract

 Chocolate Coating